 A wide chest helps create the Holy Grail of fitness: the v-taper.
 A narrow waist to a wide chest topped with pronounced shoulder caps has been celebrated since man first began to paint and sculpt.
 To ensure that your chest muscles grow both thick and wide, use a wide variety of exercises with a full range of movement.
 Regularly mix up the hand placement of where you grab the bar or place your hands.

 Lastly, don’t neglect training your back.
 The width of your chest can be improved by fixing your posture.
 Too many chest workouts for men lead to a closed-in crab-like posture called kyphosis.
 Training your back with row variations (such as ring rows, inverted rows and TRX rows) as well as deadlifts and other spinal extensor exercises can improve your posture and stave off back pain while giving you the appearance of a wider chest and a more dramatic v-taper.
-(3)
+(3) (Check out a TRX workout.)

 Similarly, some might covet the striations in the chest of a young Arnold Schwarzenegger and ask “How do you tone your chest?”
 The answer is “a toned muscle is a big muscle.”
 A muscle simply gets bigger or smaller.
 It’s body fat that obscures the lines and cuts that makes a muscle look so good.
 Use the workout strategies here to force the chest muscles to grow.
 After consistent training and size gains, you can begin to work on lowering your body fat to see the beautiful detail of the muscle you built.